-Get your Pink Sheet going public questions answered quickly and easily with no obligation in an initial consultation.
-Just CONTACT US.
+Get your Pink Sheet Listing questions answered quickly AND HONESTLY no obligation in an initial consultation.
+Just CONTACT US - Free Initial Consultation.

 - You have to have free trading stock.

 - You have to have a FINRA issue you a Ticker Symbol.
 The SEC does not issue ticker symbols.

 The single biggest impediment to getting a Pink Sheet Ticker Symbol is free trading stock.
 You are not filing a registration statement with the SEC so you don’t automatically have free trading stock.
 Instead, the stock you have previously sold to your shareholders must be free trading.
 This takes time.
 Under SEC Rule 144, described in detail elsewhere on this site, your shareholders do not have free trading stock unless they have held their stock for one full year.

 But having free trading stock isn’t enough.
 You also have to meet the other FINRA requirements described above, specifically:

 You also must exercise great care as if you intend to move up to an OTC Market later, FINRA will give great scrutiny to the following:

 - How your offered and sold all of your stock and whether that process was done in full compliance with SEC statutes, rules and regulations.